sugelamyd123/CECA/README.md

 ### News!

-- We release the training code and training logs.
+- We release the training code .
 - Accepted by CVPR 2026.